CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Rider’s weight limit: 110kg (243lb)

 I had no idea what to expect from Farsports Wave wheels.
-I was curious if I could notice any riding specifics due to the wave-like rim pattern.
+I wondered if I could notice any riding specifics due to the wave-like rim pattern.

 Theoretically, they should be as fast as 50mm wheels but more stable.
-To be honest, I didn’t notice any riding specifics.
+To be honest, I didn’t notice any riding specifics, but they pleasantly surprised me when I reviewed them.

-The truth is the wheels are stable in crosswinds, hold their momentum well, and feel comfortable.
+These wheels are stable in crosswinds, hold their momentum well, and are comfortable.
+They don’t excel in any of these categories but score high in all of them.

 I enjoyed riding them on flats and in rolling terrain.
-However, I would avoid them for serious climbing due to their higher weight and lower responsiveness.
+However, I would avoid them for serious climbing due to their higher weight and lower responsiveness than carbon-spoked wheels like Elitewheels DRIVE.

 It’s also a shame they don’t come with pre-applied tubeless rim tape.
-But that’s a detail, and me being picky.
+I believe tubeless wheels should have the tape installed to save you time and money.

 The last feature I want to highlight is the external rim width of 31mm.
-It ensures a pretty smooth transition between the 28mm tires, contributing to better aerodynamics.
+It ensures a relatively smooth transition between the 28mm tires, contributing to better aerodynamics.

 Main Features

-- Ideal for: People who want nice-looking and versatile wheels
+- Ideal for: People who want to stand out

 - UCI-approved